AlexandrePalo/TrailBlazer/Readme.md

 * When everything is set up, click the button "SUBMIT".
 The application is going to ask your algorithm to find the best track regarding information you have chosen.
 Waiting until the loading screen stopped.
+This can take some time, up to 2-3 minutes for a 20 km request.

 * When the algorithm has responded, you can see proposed solutions in the field "Track selector".
 For each track, you can click on it to activate or